 The art of seduction is all about knowing what is alluring to your intended, appealing to their desires and successfully winning them over.
 Northern Ballet appreciates that its audiences yearn to be engrossed in narrative works and brings these to the stage through energetic and expressive choreography.
-With Casanova, the Company has raised the barre (ballet pun intended) to deliver what may well be its most impressive production to date.
+Northern Ballet’s Casanova demonstrates that the Company has raised the barre (ballet pun intended) to deliver what may well be its most impressive production to date.

 Based on a scenario created by Giacomo Casanova’s biographer Ian Kelly and choreographer Kenneth Tindall, the ballet unmasks the legendary lothario to reveal the man behind all those hedonistic sexual conquests.
 The plot provides a fascinating glimpse into Casanova’s sensational experiences in decadent 18th Century Venice and Paris.
 Exhilarating episodes blend together in cinematic style to divulge how the women – and men – Casanova encountered encouraged him to experience the pleasures of life through countless sexual adventures.